Oklahoma vs. Oregon Alamo Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Over/Under Insights

-- Oregon's games have gone over 61.5 points in five of 12 chances this season.

-- The combined points per game average of the two teams, 69.8, is 8.3 points above Wednesday's over/under.

-- These two squads combine to allow 50.8 points per game, 10.7 fewer than this contest's over/under.
+- This contest's total is 10.7 points above the 50.8 these two squads combine to allow per game this season.

 - Sooners games this season feature an average total of 62.8 points, a number 1.3 points higher than Wednesday's over/under.